FIFA World Cup 2026 Preview

 United States

-Hosting the World Cup in NFL stadiums presents unique challenges: the pitch dimensions, the surface quality, and the sightlines are all different from purpose-built football stadiums.
-FIFA has worked with venue operators to ensure that playing conditions meet the required standards, but the experience of watching football in a 80,000-seat American stadium will be unlike any previous World Cup.
+Playing World Cup matches in American football stadiums creates genuine logistical challenges: pitch dimensions, surface quality, and sightlines all differ from purpose-built football grounds.
+FIFA has worked with venue operators to meet the required standards, but watching football in an 80,000-seat NFL stadium will feel different from any previous World Cup.

-The 2026 World Cup will be played in summer across three countries spanning multiple time zones and climate conditions.
-Teams playing in Houston or Dallas will face extreme heat, while those in Seattle or Vancouver will enjoy more temperate conditions.
-The logistical challenge of moving squads, supporters, and media across the continent is unprecedented.
+The tournament spans three countries, multiple time zones, and a wide range of climates.
+Teams in Houston or Dallas face extreme heat; those in Seattle or Vancouver get milder conditions.
+Managing squads, supporters, and media across the continent at this scale is unprecedented.

 Prediction